ObeoNetwork/M2Doc/README.md

 ## Documentation

-The complete description of the functionalities can be found in the [Reference documentation](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc.doc/doc/index.markdown)
+The complete description of the functionalities can be found in the [Reference documentation](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc.doc/doc/index.markdown).
+You can also use the Help menu direclty from Eclipse after [installing](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc.doc/doc/index.markdown#installation) M2Doc.

 M2Doc is built around an open architecture that allows extensions to connect any modeling technology that provides representations and diagrams to M2Doc the way we did with Sirius.